shadi1717/oracle-cloud-data-platform-workshop/LabOverview/OverviewREADME.md

 ### Step 1: Acquire an Oracle Cloud Trial or Workshop Account
 - Bookmark this page for future reference.

 - Please click on the URL to create your <a class=“trial-link”  href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&SC=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&pcode=NAMK190227P00084" target="trial">Free Account</a> and complete all the required steps.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
-Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.
+Additionally, you'll have access to a never-expiring Oracle Cloud account allowing you to explore even more capabilities of the Oracle Cloud.

 - Soon after requesting your trial you will receive the following email.
 You may begin working on this lab once you receive this email.